-The following factors may raise a child’s risk of developing an extracranial, gonadal germ cell tumor:
+The following factors may raise a child’s risk of developing an extracranial germ cell tumor:

 Cryptorchidism.
 If a boy has an undescended testicle, he has a higher risk of developing a testicular seminoma tumor.
 To learn more, see the full guide to testicular cancer on another part of Cancer.Net.

 Turner syndrome.
 Turner syndrome is a genetic condition in which a girl is born with a missing X chromosome.
 Girls with this condition have a higher risk of developing a gonadoblastoma, a benign tumor that can eventually turn into cancer.

 Androgen insensitivity syndrome.
 Androgen insensitivity syndrome is when a person who is genetically male, with one X and one Y chromosome, is resistant to male hormones called androgens.
 A person with this syndrome has a higher risk of developing a gonadoblastoma or other germ cell tumors.

 The following factor may raise a person’s risk of developing an extracranial, extragonadal germ cell tumor: